 Table 3 presents the results of this counterfactual analysis.
 Column 1 shows the actual vote margin in favor of Biden in the 2020 election for a set of closely contested states.
 The three subsequent columns show counterfactual outcomes had COVID-19 cases been 5% or 10% or 20% fewer.
 Since we find that the COVID incidence decreased Trump's vote share, the counterfactual analyses for fewer COVID-19 cases correspondingly increase Trump's counterfactual vote totals.
 The results in Table 3 show that, ceteris paribus, Trump would have won Michigan in a counterfactual scenario with 20% fewer cases.
-He would have added Pennsylvania to his list with 10% fewer COVID-19 cases.
-He would have won Arizona, Georgia, and Wisconsin, with 5% fewer COVID-19 cases.
+Trump would have won Pennsylvania with 10% fewer COVID-19 cases.
 Under this last counterfactual, Trump would have been reelected.
 Even if we consider the lower bound calculations, which are very conservative, Trump would have kept the presidency with 21% fewer cases.